Applied-Machine-Learning-Lab/CIKM26_BEToken/README.md

 * **GSM8K baselines**
   `baseline_eval_llama.py`, `baseline_eval_qwen.py` compare a base model **with** the full few-shot prompt vs. **without** any prompt.
 Adjust `--gen_max_new_tokens` and `--gen_temperature` for decoding.
-  (Prompt format follows the settings from the Hugging Face dataset *meta-llama/Llama-3.1-8B-Instruct-evals*.)
+  (Prompts follows the settings from the Hugging Face dataset *meta-llama/Llama-3.1-8B-Instruct-evals*.)
 * **HPD perplexity**
   `eval_ppl_hpd.py` computes token-level PPL on the HPD test set by prepending `[BE]` to user queries.
 Provide `--mem_vector_path` (the saved BE vector), base model path, and test JSON; outputs a PPL summary.
 * **RoleLLM win-rate**